ufersa/plataforma-sabia/packages/api/README.md

 1. Rename the `.env.example` file to `.env` and update all of the environment variables correctly.
 2. Make sure you have a MySQL database server (feel free to use docker or whatever method you prefer) up and running and update the `DB_HOST`, `DB_PORT`, `DB_USER` and `DB_PASSWORD` environment variables.
-3. Install the dependencies: `npm install`.
+3. Make sure you have [installed the dependencies from the root package](../../README.md#rocket-get-up-and-running).
 4. Run the migrations in order to create the tables:
 ```
 npm run migration:run